 Del Vento Law Protects New Jersey Workers When It Counts

 Since our founding in the 70’s, we have focused on providing injured parties with strong representation and a team that they can rely upon.
 We believe that our most important job is fighting for you.
-For a free consultation, call our office in Livingston, New Jersey today: 973-869-5325.
+For a free consultation, call our office in Livingston today: 973-869-5325.

 Steps To Take After A Workplace Injury